What Is GitFlow?

 - Git push -up origin develop

-Executing GitFlow init on the existing repository will create the develop branch using the extension library.
+Executing GitFlow init on the existing repository will create the development branch using the extension library.
 There will not be any base branches or branches for production releases i.e. master and develop for the next release.

 The supporting branch can be named using prefixes.
 The feature branches can be named *feature, the develop can be * develop and add the version tag.

-- Central repositories: Hosted central repositories are created through the GIT hosting services.
+Hosted central repositories are created through the GIT hosting services.
 After the initial process, the bare repository is handled by the hosting service.
 It provides an address for the central repository to access from the local repository.
 Cloning of the central repository lets the developers work separately on the entire project and GitFLow adds the shortcut to the parent repository.
-This cloned repository has a standard commit process for editing, staging and committing.
+This cloned repository has a standard commit process for editing, staging, and committing.
 Local repositories allow developers to repeat the process multiple times without making changes to the central repository.
 Huge requirements divided into small chunks or assigned for development feature-wise make the work process efficient.

 The committed changes pushed to share with other developers may contain code that conflicts with the code and updates.
 The central repository’s commit history is irreversible.
 If the committed changes of a developer deviate from the central repository GitFlow will refuse to push their changes.
 Before, publishing the feature a developer needs to fetch the updated central commits to overwrite their change on top of other changes.
 In conflicting situations, Git will pause the rebasing process and permit you to resolve the clashes.
 If they cannot solve the issues, the developers can opt to abort the entire set of pushed changes.
 Each developer needs to publish their local commits to the central repository for the other members to access the code and changes; this is done with the git push command.
 In case of conflicts, Git displays errors and provides hints to correct the release.
 If in case you need to roll back the changes, it leaves the minimal impact on the project.
 The short-lived branches separate the production branch and promote cleaner merge and deployments.